Pet Dental Exams

 When you acquire a kitten or puppy, you may be able to brush your young pet's teeth regularly.
 Teeth brushing is easier to accomplish with puppies than with most kittens.
 Start when your pet is young so that your pet will become accustomed to this procedure.
 Ask your vet to recommend the correct animal toothpaste and brushing instrument for your pet.

-A Dental Care Visit At Our Animal Hospital
+A Dental Care Visit at our Veterinary Hospital

 Schedule Your Pet's Dental Appointment